 At the Critics' Choice Awards on January 13, Anthony accepted the award for Best Song alongside Gaga.
 “This means the world to us," she exclaimed.
 "I’ll never forget when we wrote this song together with Mark Ronson and Andrew Wyatt.”

-All four writers accepted the Golden Globe, with second-time winner Gaga delivering a heartfelt speech.
+All four writers accepted the Golden Globe in January, with second-time winner Gaga delivering the first in a line of heartfelt acceptance speeches.
 “As a woman, it is really hard to be taken seriously as a musician and as a songwriter.
 These three incredible men lifted me up and supported me,” she said about her co-writers.